SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 kubectl -n sumologic logs prometheus-prometheus-operator-prometheus-0 prometheus -f
 ```

+At this point setup is complete and metrics data is being sent to Sumo Logic.

 #### Missing metrics for `controller-manager` or `scheduler`

 Since there is a backward compatible issue in the current version of chart, you may need following workaround for sending the metrics under `controller-manager` or `scheduler`: